 Previously, it was the marketing department’s business to track the customer journey but today, that’s no longer the case.
 Since the journey spans the entire business, almost all departments need to align with this journey to understand what’s going wrong, or what’s being done correctly.

 The use of predictive analytics (anticipation) today plays a big role in understanding customers.
 Businesses need to establish a way to anticipate and evaluate potential problems before they actually become one.

-On the CRM side, there are factors that can degrade a customer experience.
-Lack of a mechanism to record complaints or feedback, breakdown in communication between the business and the client, over-promising and under-delivering, lack of transperancy, and other similar factors can all lead to an unpleasant experience for your customer.
-End result: customer attrition and inability to acquire new customers.
+On the CRM side, some factors can degrade a customer experience.
+Lack of a mechanism to record complaints or feedback, breakdown in communication between the business and the client, over-promising, and under-delivering, lack of transparency, and other similar factors can all lead to an unpleasant experience for your customer.
+Result: customer attrition and inability to acquire new customers.

 That’s why customer journey mapping is so important.
-It helps by revealing friction points, and to also segment your customers into personas.
+It helps by revealing friction points and also segment your customers into personas.
 Starting with the mapping, we will now explain the other ways you can improve a client’s overall experience.

 Here are 5 ways you can better customer experience:

 1) Mapping the customer’s journey

 Like any other, a customer journey map is a visual depiction of the steps leading to an objective.
 It’s a document that records and shows all the interactions.

 Ideally, a customer journey map is represented by an infographic to make it easy for key members of your company to understand.
 But whatever be its final form, the aim always is to teach organizations more about their customers.
 The customer is at the center of every B2C and B2B company, and a map of the customer’s journey gives managers a ringside view of how customers or leads have moved through the sales funnel.